rcross/games.ryancross.com/README.md

-# Welcome to Ryan Cross Creates Games
+# Welcome to Ryan Creates Games

 This is a new page that will hold information about my games and my game design work